Optical Switching of $\chi^{(2)}$ in Diamond Photonics

-To probe whether the observed SHG and associated $\chi^{(2)}_{\text{eff}}$ is related to NV centres, we optically excite the microdisk with the green laser while monitoring the SHG.
-Notably, we observe strong quenching of the SHG intensity by the green laser, as shown in both Fig.\,\ref{Fig:fig_1}\,(c) and Fig.\,\ref{Fig:fig_2}\,(a).
-In these measurements, the green laser is focused on the edge of the microdisk where its whispering gallery modes are localised.
-To rule out modification of SHG by laser-induced shifting of the microdisk mode wavelengths, we monitor the IR pump mode (Fig.\,\ref{Fig:fig_1}\,(b)) and a cavity enhanced third-harmonic signal (not shown) with and without the green laser excitation, and observe no change to either.
-We therefore conclude that the green laser's effect on the device's $\chi^{(2)}_{\text{eff}}$ is responsible for the observed reduction in SHG.
-We next repeat this measurement over a duration of $40\,\text{hours}$ while toggling the green laser power (Fig.\,\ref{Fig:fig_2}\,(b)).
-When the green laser is off, the original SHG signal recovers.
-In other words, illuminating the device with the green laser allows deterministic switching of the device's $\chi^{(2)}_{\text{eff}}$, an effect that has not been previously reported in other nanophotonic platforms, to the best of our knowledge.
+To probe whether the SHG is related to NV centres, we excite NVs in the microdisk with the green laser while monitoring the SHG.
+We observe strong SHG quenching by the green laser, as shown in Figs.\,\ref{Fig:fig_1}\,(c) and \ref{Fig:fig_2}\,(a).
+In these measurements, the green laser is focused on the microdisk edge where whispering-gallery modes are localised (Fig.\,\ref{Fig:fig_1}\,(a)).
+We note that for large green laser power, the SHG quenching was insensitive to spot-size and position, provided it spatially overlaps with the whispering-gallery modes.
+To rule out modification of SHG by laser-induced shifting of mode wavelengths, we monitor the IR pump mode (Fig.\,\ref{Fig:fig_1}\,(b)) and a cavity-enhanced third-harmonic signal (not shown) with and without green laser excitation, and observe no change to either, confirming that the green laser's effect on $\chi^{(2)}_{\text{eff}}$ is responsible for the SHG quenching.
+We repeated this measurement over $40\,\text{hours}$ while toggling the green laser (Fig.\,\ref{Fig:fig_2}\,(b)).
+In the absence of green illumination, the SHG signal recovers, demonstrating deterministic switching of the device's $\chi^{(2)}_{\text{eff}}$, a previously unreported effect, to the best of our knowledge.